ells09/eYSIP_2015_IoT-Connected-valves-for-irrigation-of-greenhouse/Hardware /README.md

 3. init_moisture.lua :  The initialization file to be run on the ESP that controls the moisture sensor
 4. mqttsetup_moisture : The script that listens to publish requests from the server to be loaded into the ESP controlling the moisture sensor
 5. list.lua : gives the list of files saved on the ESP

+rename the initializations files as init.lua before loading them  into the ESP826